 International employee relocation can bring business opportunities, but getting it right requires plenty of planning, especially during the COVID-19 pandemic.
 This article outlines key things to consider when you relocate staff overseas as part of an office relocation or expatriate placement and provides you with a handy checklist.

 Businesses decide to move staff around the world for a range of reasons.
 They might be planning to set up a subsidiary in a new market.
 Or, may need to move staff within their network to capitalise on existing skills, knowledge and relationships.

-Relocation doesn’t come without its challenges, however – and a changing landscape due to the COVID-19 pandemic is making the role of HR more pronounced.
+Relocation doesn’t come without its challenges, however – and a changing landscape due to the remote working trend is making the role of HR more pronounced.
 Read our full guide on returning to the office after the COVID-19 pandemic.

 Support systems and perks, including great international employee benefits, can help motivate expats to take the plunge and maximise the chance of a successful placement.